 The County and its officers and employees are defendants in a number of lawsuits.
-Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of or related to: condemnation proceedings and assessments, and alleged torts, civil rights violations and breaches of contracts including union and employee disputes, and other alleged violations of law.
+Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of or related to: assessments and condemnation proceedings, and alleged torts, civil rights violations, breaches of contracts including union and employee disputes, and other alleged violations of law.
 The County intends to defend itself vigorously against all claims and actions.

 The County self-insures for most risk exposures.
 It has transferred some of its risk by means of carrying property and liability insurance coverage on its police helicopters, a blanket fidelity bond covering all County employees and the following coverage for the summer recreation program: accident insurance, umbrella liability and general liability.
-The County has a contractual obligation to reimburse NHCC for the cost of certain insurance coverage in connection with NHCC's provision of health care services at the County's correctional center.
+The County has a contractual obligation to reimburse NHCC for the cost of certain insurance coverage, and to indemnify NHCC for liability and related costs not covered by insurance, in connection with NHCC's provision of health care services at the County's correctional center.
 Essentially all other risks are assumed directly by the County.
 The County annually appropriates sums for the payment of judgments and settlements of claims and litigation, which appropriations may be financed, in whole or in part, pursuant to the Local Finance Law by the issuance of County bonds, subject, however, to NIFA approval during the control period.
-Estimated liabilities of approximately \$367.3 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2016.
+The County intends to defend itself vigorously against all claims and in all litigation.
+Estimated liabilities of approximately \$391.5 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2017.
 Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns relating to the refund of special ad valorem levies on mass properties of utilities (Verizon, American Water and others) for garbage and refuse collection services.
 The towns and garbage districts have sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
 In January 2017, the County settled the outstanding claims of the Town of Hempstead.
 The settlement agreement requires the County to pay to the Town of Hempstead (x) approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and (y) seventy percent of the amount of judgments and settlements paid by such town prospectively on the remaining existing claims of such town, in installments over ten years, subject to certain conditions.
 The County estimates that the cumulative amount of all such resolved claims of the Town of Hempstead is approximately \$125 million.
 The remaining claims of the Town of North Hempstead and the two Town of Oyster Bay garbage districts are estimated to be approximately \$13 million.
+The administration has submitted to the County Legislature for consideration a settlement agreement with the Town of Oyster Bay garbage districts resolving the remaining claims of such districts.